 Purple martins (photo right) are the largest North American Swallow and have been completely dependent on human-created nesting structures since early Native Americans.
 (Their gourd-like nesting structure is seen in the pictures taken at the Wren Farm, below.)

 THE WREN FARM

 Many of our experiments are conducted in controlled labs at Ohio University but we always take our experiments into the field to investigate the equivalent in a real world situation.
-Our field site is located at the farm of Mike Wren in Athens, Ohio, which is equipped with over 100 bird boxes!
+Our field site is located at the Wren Farm (owned by Mike Wren in Athens, Ohio), which is equipped with over 100 bird boxes!
 Mike Wren is a retired Ohio University Basketball coach turned

 crazy birder and, thanks to Mike and other avid Athens Area Birders that share their knowledge and resources, we have the perfect environment for collecting data.